|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 24: Fly to Mandalay

-After breakfast we will make our way to the airport and fly to Bagan.
-Upon our arrival we enjoy a stroll through the colorful local market then continue the day with visits to the most significant pagodas and temples of Bagan.
-These are Shwezigon Pagoda, built by King Anawrahta in the early 11th century as a religious shrine; Ku Byanuk Gyi, a temple with superb murals of Jataka scenes; Bu Lei Thee Pagoda noted for its panoramic view of the area's numerous monuments and Ananda Temple, with four standing Buddha images.
+We arrive in Bagan this morning and disembark the ship and transfer to our hotel.
+We then spend the day in Bagan exploring.
+After a stroll through the colorful local market, we continue with visits to the most significant pagodas and temples of Bagan.
+These are Shwezigon Pagoda, built by King Anawrahta in the early 11th century as a religious shrine; Ku Byanuk Gyi, a temple with superb murals of Jataka scenes; Khay Min Ga Temple, noted for its panoramic view of the area's numerous monuments and Ananda Temple, with four standing Buddha images.

-Following breakfast, we transfer to the airport for our flight to Yangon, Myanmar.
-Upon arrival, we see the Sule Pagoda, dating back over 2,000 years; the magnificent reclining Buddha at Chauk Htat Gyi; and the Karaweik Hall - a floating barge on the Kandawgyi Lake.
-We explore Bogyoke (Scotts) Market with its myriad of goods including food, clothing, handicrafts, gems and much more.
+Today, we visit the colonial city center of Yangon.Here we visit the magnificent reclining Buddha at Chauk Htat Gyi; and the Karaweik Hall - a floating barge on the Kandawgyi Lake and explore the Bogyoke (Scotts) Market with its myriad of goods including food, clothing, handicrafts, gems and much more.

 Day 32: Depart Yangon